awseward/gh-actions-dhall/README.md

 # gh-actions-dhall

-Checks all [Dhall] files in a repository; includes typechecking and linting.
+A GitHub Action which typechecks and lints all [Dhall] files in a repository.

 ## Inputs